thirdweb-dev/typescript-sdk/etc/sdk.api.md

     deployDropModule(metadata: DropModuleMetadata): Promise<DropModule>;
     // Warning: (ae-forgotten-export) The symbol "MarketModuleMetadata" needs to be exported by the entry point index.d.ts deployMarketModule(metadata: MarketModuleMetadata): Promise<MarketModule>;
+    // Warning: (ae-forgotten-export) The symbol "MarketplaceModuleMetadata" needs to be exported by the entry point index.d.ts
+    //
+    // (undocumented)
+    deployMarketplaceModule(metadata: MarketplaceModuleMetadata): Promise<MarketplaceModule>;
     // Warning: (ae-forgotten-export) The symbol "NftModuleMetadata" needs to be exported by the entry point index.d.ts deployNftModule(metadata: NftModuleMetadata): Promise<NFTModule>;
     // Warning: (ae-forgotten-export) The symbol "PackModuleMetadata" needs to be exported by the entry point index.d.ts